Geological information for mineral exploration

 Metal deposits and probable future ore discoveries in the Fennoscandian Shield are gathered in a database produced in a joint project by the geological surveys in Finland, Norway, Russia and Sweden.
 The database – “Fennoscandian Ore Deposit Database” – is also presented as a map including information about almost 1700 mines and deposits in the region.

 SGUs map viewer

-In the map viewer you can look at different maps directly in your browser.
+In the Map viewer you can look at different maps directly in your browser.
 It shows a selection of the geological information that SGU is able to offer.
 There are several different maps to choose between within the map viewer.
-You can find links to the different map viewers in the right hand column on this page.
+You can find links to the different map viewers in "Map viewers" on this page.